AdGreen Carbon Calculator Terms & Conditions

 A company can only have 1 parent at present.
 All company types can have parents, including those defined as holding companies.

-Only AdGreen can delete companies.
+Only AdGreen can delete companies and users from the application.